 (ii) The income entered into this Schedule has to be included in the respective head.

-(m) Schedule-SI,- Mention the income included in Schedule-CG and Schedule-OS which is chargeable to tax at special rates.
-Such income will be taken from the appropriate columns in schedule BFLA/CYLA or schedule OS as indicated.
+(k) Schedule-SI -Mention the income included in Schedule-CG and Schedule-OS which is chargeable to tax at special rates.
+Such income will be taken from the appropriate columns in Schedule BFLA/CYLA or Schedule-OS/Schedule CG as indicated.

 (i) Furnish the details of income like agriculture income, interest, dividend, etc. which is exempt from tax.
 The details may be filled on cash basis unless there is any provision/ requirement to declare them on accrual basis.

-(ii) Under column 4, Gross agricultural income, other than income under rule 7A (rubber), rule 7B (coffee), rule 8 (tea), is to be filled.
-Expenses and brought forward losses in the manner provided as per part IV of First Schedule of the relevant Finance Act may be claimed from Gross agricultural income.
-Losses under this head may be carried forward and set-off against agricultural income of subsequent assessment years as per above-referred Schedule. forward and set-off against agricultural income of subsequent assessment years as per above-referred Schedule.
+(ii) Under column 4, expenses and brought forward losses in the manner provided as per part IV of First Schedule of the relevant Finance Act may be claimed from Gross agricultural income.
+Losses under this head may be carried forward and set-off against agricultural income of subsequent assessment years as per above-referred Schedule.
+Forward and set-off against agricultural income of subsequent assessment years as per above-referred Schedule.

 1. In column 2 of the table, fill the name of business trust or investment fund.